stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/RollingNumbers.md

 after the actor is loaded.
 The new version gives lua access to all its members, and more control over how the parts are rendered.
 Instead of a color to multiply the diffuse by for the leading section, the Attribute feature of BitmapText is used.
+Because the attribute system bypasses diffuse, themers are advised to use set_mult_attrs_with_diffuse if they use RollingNumbers with a diffuse color.

 ## Formatting
 The format string used for RollingNumbers should not have padding built into